marcelorodrigo/aws-certified-developer-associate-exam/iam.md

 	- Resource (what recource the policy applies to)

 ## Users, Groups and Roles
+- When a user is created, he has no permissions by default (also known as *Default Deny*)
 - AWS recommends attaching policies to groups and then assigning users to them.
 - Roles are entities with attaches policies.
 Resources can assume a role to obtain permissions from a policy